 - Heavy rain can do a lot of things to your roof.
-It can cause growth of molds, pest infestations and roof leaks.
+It can cause the growth of molds, pest infestations, and roof leaks.

 - Your roof’s regular exposure to extreme heat can cause it to gradually deteriorate.

-- Snow and ice can be too much of a load to your roof.
+- Snow and ice can be too much of a load on your roof.

 - Severe thunderstorms can sometimes come with hailstorms.
 Hails, as we all know, damage everything.

-So, what can we do to prevent or minimize the effects of bad weather to our roof?
+So, what can we do to prevent or minimize the effects of bad weather on our roof?

 - Regularly clean the gutters.
 We don’t want clogged gutters.
-When the gutters get clogged, the roof tends to get rusts and leaks.
+When the gutters get clogged, the roof tends to get rust and leaks.

 - Remove dangerous tree limbs and branches from your roof.
 There should be at least a 10-feet distance between your house and the trees around.